AccessibleFuture/braille/wp-plugin-braille/braille/readme.txt

 4. Upload the plugin folder to the `wp-content/plugins` folder in your WordPress directory.
 5. Go to Plugins screen and find the newly uploaded plugin in the list.
 6. Select **Activate Plugin** to activate it.

-== Configuration ==

-The plugin uses [LibLouis](https://code.google.com/p/liblouisutdml/) to translate English text into Braille.
-You either need LibLouis installed on the same machine as your WordPress installation or access to a remote LibLouis service such as the one provided by the [example remote LibLouis service](https://github.com/umd-mith/braille/tree/master/remote-liblouis).

-1. Go to Plugins screen and find the Braille plugin in the list.
-2. Click on the plugin to go to the configuration screen.
-3. Select "Local" or "Remote" LibLouis.
-    1. If "Local" LibLouis, place the full path of the executable in the text box (e.g., `/usr/local/bin`).
-    2. If "Remote" LibLouis, place the full URL of the JSON service in the appropriate text box (e.g., if using the example remote-liblouis service mentioned above, use the `braille.json` endpoint).
-[Information is available on using a free and public Amazon machine image to provide the remote LibLouis service.](https://github.com/umd-mith/braille/blob/master/USING-REMOTE-LIBLOUIS-AMI.md) See the first screenshot for where the remote service URL is configured.
-4. Select the appropriate options for which parts of the website should be translated to Braille.
-If you are using this plugin to provide Braille translation for Anthologize, you do not need to select anything here.

 == Frequently Asked Questions ==